ItsSpyce/Planck/README.md

 5. Create your HTML files.
 It's recommended to use Vite as a starting point.
 If you do, ensure the port is the same as what's inside your `appsettings.json`.
 6. Run!

+## Communicating between C# and JS

+Planck hooks into WebView2's messaging functionality and extends it a little further.
+Built with DependencyInjection as a first-class citizen, Planck allows you to pass a delegate into `StartAsync` that chains to `ConfigureServices`.
+All Planck functionality is built around DI.